Batman: Arkham Knight

 Development on Arkham Knight began in 2011 after completion of Arkham City and took place over four years.
 Rocksteady opted to use its own writers for the main story with collaboration by comic book writer Geoff Johns, choosing to replace Paul Dini who had worked on Arkham Asylum and Arkham City.
 The introduction of the Batmobile required a change in the team's design methodology, as the previous games' city designs were too narrow and confined to allow smooth travel for the vehicle.

 Arkham Knight was released worldwide on June 23, 2015, for PlayStation 4, Windows, and Xbox One.
 A Nintendo Switch version was released in December 2023.
-The PlayStation and Xbox console versions of the game received generally favorable reviews, and was considered to be a satisfying conclusion to the franchise.
+The PlayStation and Xbox console versions of the game received generally favorable reviews, and was considered to be a satisfying conclusion to the franchise, although there was criticism for the Batmobile’s combat mechanics and the requirement for 100% completion for the ending.
 The Windows and Nintendo Switch versions were subject to criticism for technical and performance issues that rendered it unplayable for some users, with Warner Bros. temporarily withdrawing the Windows version from sale to fix issues.
 At release, the game was the fastest-selling game of 2015, and the fastest-selling game in the Arkham series, reaching over 5 million units sold globally by October 2015.
 It was also the 6th best-selling game of 2015 in the UK.

 The game also received several accolades, including Best British Game, Best Game, and Best Action-Adventure Game.
 It was also featured in many lists of the best video games of 2015 and of the 2010s.
 A variety of post-release content was released for the game, including story-based missions, challenge maps, and skins for Batman and his allies, different historical Batmobile designs, and racetracks.
 A continuation of the series, Suicide Squad: Kill the Justice League, was released on February 2, 2024.